 - The initial Ancestry.com site officially launched in 1996 and we now have localized websites directed in eight countries including the United States, United Kingdom, Canada, Australia, Germany, Italy, France, and Sweden.

 - The Ancestry.com family encompasses AncestryDNA, ProGenealogists, Archives.com, Fold3.com, Ancestry.com Family Tree Maker, Newspapers.com, and Find A Grave.

 - Headquartered in Provo, Utah, Ancestry.com also has offices in San Francisco, California; Silver Spring, Maryland; Dublin, Ireland; London, England; Toronto, Canada; Sydney, Australia; Munich, Germany; and Stockholm, Sweden.

 - The company’s management team is comprised of seasoned executives with prior experience at companies like Match.com, Ticketmaster, Martha Stewart Living Omnimedia, EBay, Novell, and Stub Hub.
 The CEO of Ancestry.com is Tim Sullivan.

-- Ancestry.com has more than 1,400 employees located around the world, with 1,000 employees in Utah; 175 employees in San Francisco, California and approximately 70 employees in Dublin, Ireland.
+- Ancestry.com has approximately 1,400 employees located around the world, with 1,000 employees in Utah; 175 employees in San Francisco, California and approximately 70 employees in Dublin, Ireland.